 Hernia Mesh Surgery

-Hernia mesh surgery involves placing a device made from plastic or biological material to support the damaged hernia area.
+Hernia mesh surgery involves placing a device made from plastic or biological material to reinforce the weakened area affected by a hernia.
 Recovery from hernia surgery with mesh typically takes four to six weeks.
 Hernia mesh revision surgery may be necessary to address subsequent pain, infection or mesh migration.

 Fact Checked